DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/2 GameObjects.md

 ![AddComponent](Images/AddComponent.JPG)

-For simplicity sake I will "Detach" the second Circle from our First.
+For simplicity sake we should "Detach" the second Circle from our First.
 To do this click and drag the "Circle2" in the Hierarchy and move it off of "Circle".
 You can tell it is not a parent because the name will no longer be indented below "Circle".\
 Go ahead and press Play now.
 This will show us the ["Game View"](https://docs.unity3d.com/Manual/GameView.html) or what is actually happening when someone were to play our game.\
 The Rigidbody we added to the circle makes it affected by gravity and falls off the screen.
 We will talk more about the Rigidbody in the next lesson.